kvongruenigen/hcnv.github.io/docs/resources/CNV-annotation-standards.md

   - "@mbaudis"
 ---

+With the "dual origin" in cytogenetics ("chromosome based") and genomics ("sequencing based") analyses the annotation of copy number variants has evolved starting from different directions.
+This page summarizes some of the common annotation schemes, terminologies and file formats which have some application to genomic copy number variations.<!--more-->

 ## Cytogenetics vs. Molecular Biology...

-With the "dual origin" in cytogenetics ("chromosome based") and genomics ("sequencing based") analyses the annotation of copy number variants has evolved starting from different directions.
-From the cytogenetic side the use of cytogenetic bands as coordinate system, has been amended by increasing use of mapping positions (i.e. for molecular-cytogenetic or hybrid analyses with known probe positions) while for array and sequencing based CNV detection <!--more-->an increasing focus lies in the determination of discrete allelic copy number counts and the assignment of a limited set of CNV classes reflecting common use concepts.
+From the cytogenetic side the use of cytogenetic bands as coordinate system, has been amended by increasing use of mapping positions (i.e. for molecular-cytogenetic or hybrid analyses with known probe positions) while for array and sequencing based CNV detection an increasing focus lies in the determination of discrete allelic copy number counts and the assignment of a limited set of CNV classes reflecting common use concepts.